Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

 ## What to prepare?

-Here's another important part: make sure your resume is amazing.
-In Czech Republic, I always had the feeling that resume is something I need to have to get a job interview, but realistically it's a miracle if anyone even skims through it a bit.
+Here's another important part: make sure your résumé is amazing.
+In Czech Republic, I always had the feeling that résumé is something I need to have to get a job interview, but realistically it's a miracle if anyone even skims through it a bit.
 Here, it actually matters.

-In Czech Republic (and I believe in western world in general), there's a rule that resume that's longer than one page is a useless one, as it'll just be thrown into the trash (or laughed at, then thrown into the trash).
-Well, throw that expectation right out of the window, as I understood after a few months (or more precisely, was advised as a part of rejection) that the more thorough your resume is, the better.
+In Czech Republic (and I believe in western world in general), there's a rule that résumé that's longer than one page is a useless one, as it'll just be thrown into the trash (or laughed at, then thrown into the trash).
+Well, throw that expectation right out of the window, as I understood after a few months (or more precisely, was advised as a part of rejection) that the more thorough your résumé is, the better.

-For example, the resume I was sending out most often contained the following
+For example, the résumé I was sending out most often contained the following
 sections:

 - a full page of skills and experience, tools I worked with (as in software, not